ga-wdi-boston/orientation/README.md

 You will be sent and invitation to download screenhero, an app that allows you to share your screen with other users.
 This is a useful tool for remote debugging and pair-programming.
-Please downlaod this and setup your account when you get your invite via email.
+Please download this and setup your account when you get your invite via email.

 # CONGRATULATIONS!
 YOU'RE READY TO ROLL!